 The Citizens have been without their skipper and star defender Vincent Kompany for most of the season.
 The Belgian is nursing two different calf injuries and is expected to resume live action at the end of February.

-Aleksandar Kolarov left the pitch on stretcher after taking a hit in game against Crystal Palace.
+Aleksandar Kolarov left the pitch on the stretcher after taking a hit in the game against Crystal Palace.
 He is expected to return soon but will miss a trip to West Ham on Saturday.

 Wilfried Bony and Mangala are recovering from injuries, and both of them are expected to return in February.
 Fernandinho, who suffered a knock earlier, is set to make a comeback on 23rd January against West Ham; a very much needed boost for the Sky Blues.